ocaml/ocaml.org/data/pages/governance.md

 ## Projects

-**Definition** - A Project within OCaml.org is characterised by its sub-domain.
+**Definition** - A Project within OCaml.org is characterised by its subdomain.
-It is expected that the majority of new work will fall under an existing sub-domain and will therefore already have a set of Maintainers and Contributors (as described above).
+It is expected that the majority of new work will fall under an existing subdomain and will therefore already have a set of Maintainers and Contributors (as described above).

 **Communication** - All Maintainers of Projects must join the Infrastructure